Download our iOS app

 Everything you need to know about synthetic diamonds

-Coming to compete with the natural diamond market, synthetic diamonds raise questions.
-Since certain jewelry houses have been promoting them, many enthusiasts have been wondering about the differences between natural and synthetic.
+Coming to compete with the natural diamond market, synthetic diamonds are raising questions.
+Since some jewelry houses have been promoting them, many enthusiasts have been wondering about the differences between natural and synthetic diamonds.

-What differences in value, investment, use: are synthetic diamonds cheaper than natural diamonds?
-Is it the same stone or not?
+What are the differences in value, investment, use: are synthetic diamonds cheaper than natural diamonds?
+Are they the same stone or not?
 How to choose or recognize them?
 Are they really more eco-responsible, and are synthetic diamonds considered ethical compared to conventionally mined diamonds?

-58 Facettes explains these different factors for appreciating synthetic diamonds versus natural diamonds, and advises you on your purchases.
+58 Facettes explains these different factors of appreciation of synthetic diamond vs. natural diamond, and advises you on your purchases.

 What is a synthetic diamond?

-The decision of the Ministry of the Economy on the designation of synthetic or synthetic diamond (updated Decree No. 2002-65 of January 14, 2002 relating to the trade in gemstones and pearls) closes the debate on the terms "of laboratory, cultured, raised by man” which were until now also used for this type of diamond.
-Although this is not, "from a physical point of view", a synthesis (the diamond being formed of only one element, carbon), we can understand the logic of this name by similarity to sapphires and synthetic ruby, in particular.
+The decision of the Ministry of Economy on the designation of synthetic or synthetic diamond (updated Decree No. 2002-65 of January 14, 2002 relating to the trade in gemstones and pearls) closes the debate on the terms "laboratory, cultured, raised by man" which were until now also used for this type of diamond.
+Although this is not, "from a physical point of view", a synthesis (the diamond being formed of only one element, carbon), one can understand the logic of this designation by similarity to synthetic sapphires and rubies, in particular.

-The synthetic diamond is therefore part of the category of synthetic products whose definition in the context of this decree is "synthetic" for stones which are crystallized or recrystallized products whose manufacturing caused totally or partially by man has been obtained by various processes, whatever they may be, and whose physical, chemical properties and crystalline structure essentially correspond to those of the natural stones they copy.
+Synthetic diamonds are therefore part of the category of synthetic products, the definition of which in the context of this decree is "synthetic" for stones which are crystallized or recrystallized products whose manufacture, caused totally or partially by man, has been obtained by various processes, whatever they may be, and whose physical and chemical properties and crystalline structure correspond essentially to those of the natural stones which they copy."

 No other term is now authorized by law.